opf/openproject/docs/user-guide/work-packages/exporting/README.md

 With PDF Reports you can export detailed up to date work plans for your project in a clean and practical format.
 It includes a title page, a table of contents (listing all of the work packages), followed by the description of single work packages in a block form.
 Table of contents is clickable and is linked to the respective pages within the report, making navigation much easier.

-For each work package a table of attributes is included, within attributes correspond to the columns in the work package table.
+For each work package a table of attributes is included, where attributes correspond to the columns in the work package table.
 For a single work package export, attributes are displayed according to the work package form configuration.

 Table of attributes is followed by the work package description and if necessary custom long text fields, which support [embedded work package and project attributes](../../wysiwyg/#attributes).